oauth2-proxy/oauth2-proxy/README.md

 ## Email Authentication

 To authorize by email domain use `--email-domain=yourcompany.com`.
 To authorize individual email addresses use `--authenticated-emails-file=/path/to/file` with one email per line.
-To authorize all email addresse use `--email-domain=*`.
+To authorize all email addresses use `--email-domain=*`.

 ## Configuration